Skip to contentSkip to navigationSkip to topbar

 Function Request Flow

-The best way to understand how Twilio Functions works is to start by understanding the HTTP request flow and how Twilio ultimately executes your code.
-Twilio Functions is designed to handle as much of the infrastructure work of building a web app as possible so that you can focus on application logic instead.
-For Twilio Functions, this work begins at the front door, handling the HTTP request for your Function and continues through the pipeline up to your code.
+To understand how Twilio Functions works, first review the HTTP request flow and how Twilio executes your code.
+Twilio Functions handles most web-app infrastructure so that you can focus on application logic.
+This process starts at the front door—handling the incoming HTTP request—and continues through the pipeline to your Function code.

-1. Every Function invocation begins with an HTTP client issuing a request to your Function.
+1. An HTTP client sends a request to your Function.
 For most Functions, the client is the Twilio Voice or Messaging API responding to an incoming phone call or text message.

-3. After the Function Gateway has accepted the request, it will normalize the request into a payload for your Function.
+3. After the Functions Gateway accepts the request, it normalizes the request into a payload for your Function.
 The normalized request is provided to your Function as two arguments: context and event.
 Once the payload has been constructed, it is used to invoke your Function.

 4. At invocation, your Function begins executing the handler code that you have provided.
 When your Function completes executing, it can emit a response using the callback method.
 The emitted response will be transmitted to the Function Gateway.